AdaQianLI/KepecsLab_DLS-DA-EPE/Arduino/Joystick_ForceField_v3/README.md

 ## Code availability statement template

-Custom Arduino code used for joystick position sampling, motorized force-field control, TTL communication with Bpod, position-dependent buzzer output, and LED control is available in this repository.
+Custom Arduino code used for joystick position sampling, motorized force-field control, TTL communication with Bpod, optional position-dependent buzzer output, and LED control is available in this repository.
 The repository includes the exact Arduino sketch used for behavioral control, along with required dependencies and instructions for compilation and upload.